Skip to content

 export default withNextIntl(nextConfig);

-next-intl creates a request-scoped configuration object that can be used to provide messages and other options based on the user's locale for usage in Server Components.
+next-intl creates a request-scoped configuration object, which you can use to provide messages and other options based on the user’s locale to Server Components.

 import {getRequestConfig} from 'next-intl/server';